vtexdocs/dev-portal-content/docs/guides/Master Data/getting-started-1/starting-to-work-on-master-data-with-json-schema.md

 title: "Starting to work on Master Data v2 with JSON Schemas"
 slug: "starting-to-work-on-master-data-with-json-schema"
 hidden: false
+excerpt: "Learn more about how to set up your JSON schemas"
 createdAt: "2022-07-05T19:36:42.104Z"
 updatedAt: "2022-08-03T13:10:23.602Z"
 ---